k-kashapov/Binary-Translator/README.md

 # Binary-Translator
-Translator for my language backend that creates x86_64 code
+Translator for my language backend that creates x86_64 code.

+The language itself is one of my previous projects.
+The grammar is based on My Favourite Anecdotes.

 # Usage